 Tradition and Legacy

 All DWU students are able to participate in musical theater productions, which are collaborations between the theater and music departments.
 The university has put on four phenomenal productions since returning to musical theatre, "Joseph and the Amazing Technicolor Dream Coat," "Damn Yankees!"
-“Xanadu,” and "Les Misérables.”
-In 2014, the university will partner with Mitchell Area Community Theatre to produce "Scrooged, the Musical."
+“Xanadu,” "Scrooge, the Musical," and "Les Misérables.”
+In spring 2016, the university will produce "Godspell."

 In the DWU music program, you will be a part of a 100-year-old tradition of music making, but your participation in the music program will help guide it towards a new legacy.